China Sees One Of Its Worst Years Of Growth Since 1990 As Recovery Stalls

 The economy enjoyed an initial post-pandemic rebound, but ran out of steam within months as a lack of confidence among households and businesses hit consumption.

+Snd Teeuwe Mevissen, China economist at Rabobank, told AFP: "The main challenges for China continued to be the malfunctioning real estate sector and related to it low levels of private consumption."

+Statistics last month showed deflation continued for the third month in a row, likely deepening consumer reluctance to spend.

-The country's exports -- historically a key growth driver -- fell last year for the first time since 2016, according to figures published by the customs agency on Friday.
+And exports, historically a key growth driver, fell last year for the first time since 2016, reflecting how tensions with the United States and a stuttering global economic recovery are compounding Beijing's struggles to kickstart growth at home.

-Geopolitical tensions with the United States and efforts by some Western nations to reduce dependence on China or diversify their supply chains have also hit growth.

 China's GDP figures remain a key source of insight into the health of the world's second-largest economy, despite being eminently political.